wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 "Terraform makes infrastructure provisioning: <a href="#Repeatable">Repeatable</a>. <a href="#Versioned">Versioned</a>.
 Documented.
 Automated.
 Testable.
 Shareable."

-PROTIP: As illustrated by my concept-by-concept video <a href="#Diagram1">diagram</a>:
+PROTIP: As illustrated by this concept-by-concept video <a href="#Diagram1">diagram</a> I created:

-## Multi-cloud/service

-Terraform is better characterized as a <strong>multi-service</strong> tool rather than a "multi-cloud tool".
-PROTIP: One would need to rewrite templates to move from, say, AWS to Azure.
-Terraform doesn't abstract resources needed to do that.
-However, it does ease migration among clouds to avoid cloud vendor lock-in.

-Terraform provides an alternative to each cloud vendor's IaC solution:
-   * <a href="#CFN">AWS - Cloud Formation</a> & CDK
-   * Microsoft Azure Resource Manager Templates
-   * Google Cloud Platform Deployment Manager
-   * OpenStack Heat (on-premises)
-   <br /><br />

-Terraform can also provision <strong>on-premises</strong> servers running OpenStack, VMWare vSphere, and  CloudStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

 <a name="Diagram1"></a>

+Although Terraform <a href="#MultiCloud">handles multiple clouds</a>,
-To simplify the explanation, we'll focus on AWS for now:
+to simplify the explanation, we'll focus on AWS for now:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/153801622-2cf22026-fa09-4aaf-bc27-eff6d08b411f.png"><img width="1758" height="750" alt="terraform-terragoat-1758x750" src="https://user-images.githubusercontent.com/300046/153801622-2cf22026-fa09-4aaf-bc27-eff6d08b411f.png"></a>

 Resources in AWS can be created and managed using several tools: manually using the AWS GUI Management Console or manually invoking on a Terminal running <strong>CLI</strong> (Command Line Interface) shell scripts or programs written to issue REST API calls.
 Even though the <strong>AWS Config</strong> service logs every change to AWS resource configurations, those who manage enterpise AWS use prefer people to avoid using GUI and CLI and instead use an approach that provides <strong>versioning</strong> of <a href="#IaC">Configuration as Code (IaC)</a> in <strong>GitHub</strong> repositories.
 And although AWS provides their own <strong>Cloud Formation</strong> language to describe what to provision in AWS, for <a href="#CFN">various reasons</a>, many prefer <strong>Terraform</strong>.
 Terraform files are commonly run within an automated <strong>CI/CD pipeline</strong> that can is <a href="#Repeatable">repeatable</a>.

-The <strong>AWS Security Hub</strong> service looks for vulnerabilities based on its own <strong>policies</strong> to issue <strong>Findings</strong>.
+The <strong>AWS Security Hub</strong> service looks for vulnerabilities based on its own their “AWS Foundations” set of <strong>policies</strong> to issue <strong>Findings</strong>.
 AWS provides <strong>recommendations</strong> for remediation, but they are only about its own GUI or CloudFormation code.

 More importantly, Findings from AWS are raised at a time when vulnerabilities are already manifested in resources on the internet.